“You know,” he said, “this isn’t a holiday we usually celebrate.”

-After retrieving all of Laura's documents from the laptop's hard drive2 I packed the laptop into the box, along with the power adapter and the system restore discs, and Laura shipped it to Micro Medics, the company that would be performing the repair.
+After retrieving all of Laura’s documents from the laptop’s hard drive ((Courtesy of an IDE/SATA-to-USB adapter I purchased specifically for the task from, you guessed it, Micro Center.))
+I packed the laptop into the box, along with the power adapter and the system restore discs, and Laura shipped it to Micro Medics, the company that would be performing the repair.

-To their credit, the response from Micro Medics was very quick: the motherboard was damaged due to a power surge3 and the unit was beyond repair.
+To their credit, the response from Micro Medics was very quick: the motherboard was damaged due to a power surge ((Hey, our Protection Plan covers that!
+Right?
+Right?)) and the unit was beyond repair.
 Micro Medics was kind enough to dispose of the laptop (read: part it out for other repairs) and offered to ship the hard drive back to us.
-They also informed Laura that someone from Micro Center would be contacting her about a "buyout".
+They also informed Laura that someone from Micro Center would be contacting her about a “buyout”.

 The hard drive arrived in the mail on Monday.
 Micro Center did not call.

 March went out like a lamb on Tuesday.
 Micro Center did not call.

 April Fooled us on Wednesday.
 Micro Center did not call.